noahehall/theBookOfNoah/algorithms.md

     - useful when
       - you have activities requiring you do something in a specific order
       - any sort of scheduling that requires you to move from a specific starting point to a specific ending point can rely on a DAG with topological sorting
+      - can you help determine that your graph has no cycles because otherwise you cant order the edges connecting the  vertexes from left to right
+    - process
+      - obtain topological sorting suing the `dfs` traversal algorithm
+      - simply note the processing order of the vertexes by the algorithm -

 ##### graphs in numeric format
   - `matrix`